 - Large Solar Panels: This solar charger comes with 4 high-performance solar panels that can reach 6W in direct sunlight to keep your phone up and running even in places without electricity.

 - Fast Charging: With the upgraded 15W output, the portable solar charger can fast charge an iPhone to 50% in 30 minutes.
 One USB C port and dual USB A ports achieve the simultaneous charging for three devices.

 Rechargeable Power Banks

-The most popular piece of camping gear that I am always suggesting to people a branded, reliable and large capacity power bank.
-Often you can recharge multiple devices at once and still have some charge leftover.
-I first started using these power banks when I went on vacation to Orlando with family.
+The most popular piece of camping gear that I am always suggesting to people is a branded, reliable, and large-capacity power bank.
+Often you can recharge multiple devices at once and still have some charge left over.
+I first started using these power banks when I went on vacation to Orlando with my family.
 I knew we would be snapping photos and using our phones all day so wanted to make sure we could stay charged and connected.